 Sixth, short timelines to TAI and the race dynamics in the modern-day AI industry \citep{epoch2023aitrends} make the AI alignment research program very time constrained.
-There is also no clear consensus in the industry regarding the importance and appropriate approach to value alignment, and regulation only comes late and is still predominantly focused on privacy and intellectual property rights, not on lowering the risk of doom.\footnote{Race dynamics are similar to a typical Nash equilibrium situation in which no credible coordination is possible to get to the outcome with maximum utility.
-Even if it can be solved within a country, for example the USA, if China and other actors do not cooperate, it would also fail.} These circumstances limit the chances of success.
+There is also no clear consensus in the industry regarding the importance and appropriate approach to value alignment, and regulation only comes late and is still predominantly focused on privacy and intellectual property rights, not on lowering existential risks.\footnote{Race dynamics are similar to a typical Nash equilibrium situation in which no credible coordination is possible to get to the outcome with maximum utility.
+Even if it could be solved within one country, for example the USA, if China and other actors do not cooperate, it would also fail.} These circumstances limit the chances of success.

-Thus far, the industry's main strategy for TAI alignment was to ``muddle through'' the problem \citep{Aschenbrenner2024} via scalable oversight, that is, by creating a sequence of consecutive generations of automated AI researchers able to perform reinforcement learning techniques on next-generation AI algorithms of incrementally increasing capability.
-This was, in a nutshell, the vision put forward by the now dismantled OpenAI Superalignment team led by Jan Leike and Ilya Sutskever\footnote{\url{https://openai.com/index/introducing-superalignment/} [access: 23.12.2024]}.
+Thus far, the industry's main strategy for TAI alignment is to ``muddle through'' the problem \citep{Aschenbrenner2024} via scalable oversight, that is, by creating a sequence of consecutive generations of automated AI researchers able to perform reinforcement learning techniques on next-generation AI algorithms of incrementally increasing capability.
+This was, in a nutshell, the vision put forward by the now dismantled OpenAI Superalignment team led by Jan Leike and Ilya Sutskever\footnote{\url{https://openai.com/index/introducing-superalignment/} [access: 23.12.2024].
+See also \cite{Hubinger2025} for Anthropic's perspective.}.
 But there are also voices that with the current machine learning approach, TAI alignment is not feasible, and focus should instead be shifted to human-compatible \citep{Russell2019}, or provably safe AI systems \citep{TegmarkOmohundro2023}.
-However, as long as humans are kept in the loop, they will bottleneck economic growth and thereby preclude technological singularity and create economic incentives to bypass the safety requirements.